Mountain Mail March 2007

 "Bones will return to Salida this weekend with his heart pounding show.

-'It takes a full day to set up with video, lighting and special effects' Bones said.
 Bones has signed a deal with Media Magic to film the show for use in a full length DVD."

 Click here to read entire article